Heathrow Airport: Regulation

 The airport was criticised in 2007 for overcrowding and delays; according to Heathrow Airport Holdings, Heathrow's facilities were originally designed to accommodate 55 million passengers annually.
 The number of passengers using the airport reached a record 70 million in 2012.
 In 2007 the airport was voted the world's least favourite, alongside Chicago O'Hare, in a TripAdvisor survey.
 However, the opening of Terminal 5 in 2008 has relieved some pressure on terminal facilities, increasing the airport's terminal capacity to 90 million passengers per year.
 A tie-up is also in place with McLaren Applied Technologies to optimise the general procedure, reducing delays and pollution.

 With only two runways operating at over 98% of their capacity, Heathrow has little room for more flights, although the use of larger aircraft such as the Airbus A380 has allowed some increase in passenger numbers.
-It is difficult for existing airlines to obtain landing slots to enable them to increase their services from the airport, or for new airlines to start operations.
+It is difficult for existing airlines to obtain landing slots to expand their operations at the airport, or for new airlines to start operations.
 To increase the number of flights, Heathrow Airport Holdings has proposed using the existing two runways in 'mixed mode' whereby aircraft would be allowed to take off and land on the same runway.
 This would increase the airport's capacity from its current 480,000 movements per year to as many as 550,000 according to former British Airways CEO Willie Walsh.
 Heathrow Airport Holdings has also proposed building a third runway to the north of the airport, which would significantly increase traffic capacity.

 Security

-Policing of the airport is the responsibility of the aviation security, a unit of the Metropolitan Police, although the British Army, including armoured vehicles of the Household Cavalry, has occasionally been deployed at the airport during periods of heightened security.
+Policing of the airport is the responsibility of the Aviation Policing Command, a unit of the Metropolitan Police, although the British Army, including armoured vehicles of the Household Cavalry, has occasionally been deployed at the airport during periods of heightened security.
 Full body scanners are now used at the airport, and passengers who refuse to use them are required to submit to a hand search in a private room.
 The scanners display passengers' bodies as cartoon figures, with indicators showing where concealed items may be.

-For many decades Heathrow had a reputation for theft from baggage by baggage handlers.
+For many decades, Heathrow had a reputation for theft from baggage by baggage handlers.
 This led to the airport being nicknamed "Thiefrow", with periodic arrests of baggage handlers.

 Following the widespread disruption caused by reports of drone sightings at Gatwick Airport, and a subsequent incident at Heathrow, a drone-detection system was installed airport-wide to attempt to combat disruption caused by the illegal use of drones.